 Terms & Conditions

-- All circuits1 are eligible for QCT if installing under Customer Self-Supply (CSS) or Net Energy metering Plus (NEM Plus), both non-export programs.
+- All circuits1 are eligible for QCT if installing under Customer Self-Supply (CSS), Net Energy metering Plus (NEM Plus), and Scheduled Dispatch Program (SDP).

 - In addition, circuits with available Hosting Capacity (HC) greater than 30 percent are open to export programs [Customer Grid-Supply Plus (GSP) and Smart Export (ISE)] for systems less than 25 kW on Oahu, Maui, and Hawaii Island.

 - Further, Restricted Circuits (RC) with available HC below 30 percent are open to export programs (GSP and ISE) on Oahu, Maui, and Hawaii Island with this additional condition.
 For restricted circuits only, export projects shall be energized in a non-export operating mode until conditional approval is granted by Hawaiian Electric or remain in a non-export mode if conditional approval is denied.
+In addition, all projects under NEM Plus, CSS, SDP, GSP, and ISE on restricted circuits may energize and operate in non-export mode during all hours and can export only during the SDP hours up to the 5kW limit.
 Additional steps also required.

 - If the project was built on a restricted circuit in a non-export operating mode, the initial CIT application submittal must include inverter screen shots demonstrating that the system is operating in a non-export mode.

 - The application submitted in CIT should reflect the configuration and settings that the customer would ultimately operate their system in the future.
-For example, the customer on an restricted circuit builds an GSP but energizes it in a non-export mode to take advantage of QCT and early energization, then submits an application via CIT for an GSP with export settings for review but includes as an additional attachment, the non-export screen shots.
+For example, the customer on a restricted circuit builds a GSP but energizes it in a non-export mode to take advantage of QCT and early energization, then submits an application via CIT for a GSP with export settings for review but includes the non-export screen shots as an additional attachment.